norweeg/self-hosted-docker-server-templates/README.md

 * Read through and get a basic understanding of the configuration options in every .yaml file you intend to use
 * Replaced **ALL** placeholder values with your desired configuration following the model of the placeholder in all docker-compose .yaml files you intend to use and in ./configs/traefik.toml
 * Made any other changes to the configuration of a service in a docker-compose .yaml file that you desire e.g. changing the domains to a custom domain that is not a subdomain of duckdns.org
+* If your service utilizes email to send registration confirmations, forgotten passwords, user notifications, etc., you will either need to setup and a [gmail account alias](https://support.google.com/mail/answer/22370?hl=en) and use [Google's SMTP server](https://www.digitalocean.com/community/tutorials/how-to-use-google-s-smtp-server) to send emails or use a custom domain with [Mailgun](https://www.mailgun.com/), following their directions to verify your domain and then use their SMTP to send emails
 * If using Docker for Windows, you must comment out all Linux/Mac specific lines in all docker-compose .yaml files you intend to use and un-comment all Windows-specific lines.
 To help you spot them, I have used ### to designate comments in lines you will need to change.
+* Many if not most of these templates are written assuming you're running from a Linux environment.
+Attempts were made to make the templates compatible with windows, but there is no guarantee that they will work and you're probably better off using Linux, or at least a linux environment.
+You can emulate this in Windows using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+To control Docker for Windows from WSL, follow [these instructions](https://blogs.msdn.microsoft.com/commandline/2017/12/08/cross-post-wsl-interoperability-with-docker/).
+Provided helper scripts will be written in Bash shell because that is what I know, therefore, they will only run in a Linux environment.
+Docker for windows has a Linux container mode, which runs the containers in a Linux virtual machine using Hyper-V, but this requires Hyper-V and Hyper-V requires a Windows 10 professional or enterprise license and is not available in Windows 10 Home.

 ## Starting Your Stack